Author: Staci Schutte-Guest Blogger

 Here, you’ll see another luggage rack I found at a garage sale.
 I removed a pole on each side to make it shorter.
 This time, I’ve attached a pocket chart.
 In the photo above, the students are matching their vocabulary word to its definition.
 Here are some other ideas you can do with pocket charts:

--Put questions on the pocket chart and have student write their answer on a sentence
+• Put questions on the pocket chart and have students write their answers on a sentence strip.

 TWISTER